 International collaboration

-A coordinated response between different sectors, industries and countries is needed to prevent Child Sexual Exploitation and Abuse Online, and safeguard children
+A coordinated response between different sectors, industries and countries is needed to prevent child sexual exploitation and abuse online

-This includes shared access to international databases, particularly those regarding Child Sexual Abuse Material and offender targeting methodologies; formal data-sharing frameworks; high value collective targeting; and criminal records databases.
+• shared access to international databases, particularly those regarding Child Sexual Abuse Material and offender targeting methodologies

 You can find more detailed information about how international cooperation can help tackle child sexual abuse online in our frameworks, the Model National Response and the Global Strategic Response, and their online guides.